geosolutions-it/doc-cread/sysadmin/source/hub/maintaining/upgrading/index.rst

 .. note::

-    You should also read the :doc:`/changelog` to see if there are any extra notes to be aware of when upgrading to the new version.
+    You should also read the changelog to see if there are any extra notes to be aware of when upgrading to the new version.